 The health department does not perform decontamination work.
 We regulate the decontamination work of certified decontamination specialists (and homeowners) to ensure the work is done appropriately.

 Every property is different, and each has varying levels of contamination, so the decontamination process and requirements will be different for every property.
+USE ONLY THE FREE ADOBE ACROBAT READER TO COMPLETE AND SUBMIT THE FORMS BELOW.
+Other PDF viewers, including web browsers, may not properly submit your form.

 All decontamination processes require a: